wanderindev/do-kubernetes/README.md

 To manage your cluster, you will need ```kubectl``` installed in your terminal.
 Visit [this link](https://kubernetes.io/docs/tasks/tools/install-kubectl/) for instructions on how to install it.

+You will also need the Helm package manager for Kubernetes.
+Visit [this link](https://helm.sh/docs/intro/install/) for installation instructions.

 ### Download the config file

 Your cluster comes with a configuration file.
 You need to download it and place it on the root of the project.
 This file allows you to connect to the cluster and issue commands with ```kubectl```.